-The Council is currently carrying out a Playing Pitch Strategy which will be completed in mid-2013.
-The Playing Pitch Strategy will update the evidence base in terms of deficits in sports provision and set out detailed outdoor sports needs throughout the district
+The Council has carried out a Playing Pitch Strategy which updates the evidence base in terms of deficits in sports provision and sets out detailed and site specific action plan for investment priorities throughout the district.

 In terms of indoor facilities the majority of the Airedale sub-area has a supply of sports facilities below national averages, with facilities operating at or approaching 100% capacity.
 The sub-area has a range of privately, publicly and voluntarily run sports facilities; however a number of public sports facilities and swimming pools are no longer fit for purpose.